A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Evaluating graph explainers: A use case

-\paragraph{Evaluation metric} To measure the alignment between an explanation $\mathbf{\hat{m}}_\mathcal{G}$ and a GT mask $\mathcal{M}_\mathcal{G}$ we adopt the \emph{plausibility} metric \citep{rathee2022bagel,longa2025explaining}, which is defined as the area under the ROC curve (AUC) of the importance mask with respect to the GT mask.
-We report the average plausibility score over all test graphs in each XAI benchmark for each of the five explainer methods.
+To measure the alignment between an explanation $\mask_\graph$ and a GT mask $\gtruth_\graph$ we adopt the \emph{plausibility} metric \citep{rathee2022bagel,longa2025explaining}, which is a standard metric designed to evaluate soft explanation masks.
+Specifically, plausibility is defined as the area under the ROC curve (AUROC) of the soft importance mask predicted by the explainer with respect to the GT mask.
+We report the average plausibility score over all test graphs in each XAI benchmark for each of the five explainer methods, using the same evaluation framework described in Section~\ref{sec:graph-explainers}.